-Glossary of Mental Health TermsSearch for Resources
+Glossary of Mental Health TermsSearch for Providers

 The extent to which an individual who needs care and services is able to receive them.
 Access is more than having insurance coverage or the ability to pay for services.
 It is also determined by the availability of services, acceptability of services, cultural appropriateness, location, hours of operation, transportation needs, and cost.